 - 1. The property subject to the application is located in a zoning district in which the proposed special use is allowed by district regulations. - 2.
 The special use will comply with any specific standards applicable to it as listed by appropriate zoning district regulations. - 3.
 The special use will be constructed, operated and maintained so as to be harmonious with the character of the general vicinity, and will not change the essential character of the area in which it is located. - 4.
 The special use will be consistent with the intent and purpose of the township's Master Plan, as well as the intent and purpose of the zoning district in which it will be located. - 5.
-The special use will not result in a material burden on police and fire services, nor on other public services or facilities, and will be adequately served by public services and facilities, or that the applicant will adequately provide any such service or facility.
+The special use will not result in a material burden on police, fire services, public services, or facilities.
+It will be adequately served by public services and facilities, or that the applicant will adequately provide any needed service and/or facilities.

 - 6. The special use will not create excessive additional public costs and will not be detrimental to the economic welfare of the Township. - 7.
 The special use will not diminish the opportunity for surrounding property owners to use and develop their property as zoned. - 8.
-The special use will be designed, constructed, operated and maintained so as not to negatively impact the character of land uses in the surrounding area. - 9.
+The special use will be designed, constructed, operated and maintained not to negatively impact the character of land uses in the surrounding area. - 9.
 The special use will not involve uses, activities, processes, materials or equipment that will create a nuisance for other properties in the vicinity by reason of traffic, noise, smoke, fumes, glare, odors, or the accumulation of scrap materials.
 The special use will not be hazardous or disturbing to existing nearby uses. - 10.
 The special use will be harmonious and in accordance with the goals and objectives of the Golden Township Master Plan. - 11.
 Will be consistent with intent and purposes of this Ordinance, and the standards for site plan approval outlined in Chapter 13.